 Identifying, characterizing, understanding, and generating actionable insights associated with the engineering design challenges noted above is best enabled through a co-design enabled approach that brings together expertise in computational hardware and systems, relevant engineering domains and mathematical methods and software engineering.

 Enabling the current and next generation of gas power turbines necessitates computation hardware and systems that are increasingly heterogenous.
-While some models benefit from access to heterogenous, hyper-converged systems, others are best suited to loose-coupling and execution on a hyperscale cloud.
-On the other end of the computational spectrum, there are models that are best suited to run on desktop class systems, or even on highly optimized non-von Neumann systems at or near a test stand or physical product installation.
+While some models benefit from access to heterogenous, hyper-converged systems, others may be better suited to loose-coupling and execution on a hyperscale cloud.
+At the other end of the computational spectrum, some models may run adequately on desktop-class systems, or specialized hardware embedded at or near a test stand or physical product installation.
 For the purposes of the example laid out herein, it can be assumed that the environment includes a variety of HPC systems, with and without GPU acceleration and with varying degrees of hardware profile optimization as well as access to hyperscale cloud and user configurable hosted virtual machines and workstations.
-This provisioning of differently abled nodes for different application purposes is typical in modern computing centers, as seen also at the national labs.
+This provisioning of differently-abled nodes for different application purposes is typical in modern computing centers, as pioneered and advanced by the Leadership Computing Facilities at the national labs.

-The wide array of engineering domains required to realize these actionable insights requires an equally wide array of engineering applications, each with their own performance characteristics, domain languages and interfaces.
-This, when combined with the variety of scheduling (batch, interactive) and pre- and post-processing capabilities commonly available to engineering practitioners, is a further impetus towards a system that provides asynchronous and loose coupling for workflows and ready mechanisms for translating between domain languages and system interfaces.
-The loose coupling approach applies at various scales, including, as stated, between applications collaborating in an orchestrated workflow, as well as between elements of the same application, for example, in an HPC multi-physics co-simulation.
-In so much as a single application does not usually define a complete engineering process, it follows that figuratively “the workflow is the app”, and thus loose coupling is necessarily the dominant paradigm for heterogeneous applications.
-Loose coupling implies contractual interfaces between collaborating components, and thus permits a wide range of implementations – in applications, in workflow constructions and executors, schedulers, and the underlying hardware itself which grows in diversity.
+The wide array of engineering domains required to realize these actionable insights requires an equally wide array of engineering applications, each with its own performance characteristics, domain languages and interfaces.
+Combined with the diversity of scheduling (batch, interactive) and pre- and post-processing capabilities commonly available to engineering practitioners, lends further impetus towards a coherent system able to provide asynchronous and loose coupling for workflows and functionally ready to integrate interoperability mechanisms for translating between domain languages and system interfaces.
+The loose coupling approach applies at various scales, including, as stated, between applications collaborating in an orchestrated workflow, as well as between elements of the same application, for example, in multi-physics co-simulation.
+In so much as a single application is not likely to elegantly encapsulate the end-to-end engineering process, it follows that figuratively “the workflow is the app.”
+Thereforre, loose coupling necessarily becomes the dominant paradigm for heterogeneous applications.
+Loose coupling implies contractual interfaces between collaborating components, and thus permits a wide range of implementations – in applications, in workflow constructions and executors, schedulers, and better adapting to growing diversity in the underlying hardware architectures.
 Asynchronous loose coupling of components is often achieved with message-oriented architectures and event handlers.

-Within each domain, advances in numerical methods are almost always proceeded by a new advent in computational capability, coupled with the novel mathematical libraries, programming languages and other abstractions required to enable these advancements.
-The digital system must enable the rapid adoption of new libraries, languages, methods, and capabilities and to be able to characterize and communicate these advancements to the consumers of the system.
+A core tenet of co-design is pragmatism in implementation.
+To advance capability and performance, applications must leverage programming abstractions, composition frameworks, and numerical methods libraries which in turn conform to algorithms and data structures that efficiently exploit the state of the art in (hardware) system architecture.
+Advances in domain applications should proceed following technical progress in the underlying software and hardware infrastructure.
+The application workflow system must therefore facilitate agile adoption of improved implementations at any level of the ecosystem, and communicate novel and enhanced capabilities to the users of the system.